Wondering what the best things to do in Cleveland, Ohio are? Check out our guide to all the best attractions.

 With inexpensive flights from Spirit Airlines having frequent flights to Cleveland, there’s no excuse not to make this one of your go-to U.S. cities this year!

-Best Things to Do in Cleveland, Ohio
+What to Do in Cleveland, Ohio

 We divided this up by neighborhood so you can plan your trip around each area instead of going back and forth across the city.